alittajun/experience-harvesting/README.md

 * **Transparency**: It may take a few meetings to build the trust necessary to give this type of candid feedback, but try to get there quickly

 * **Dissolved appropriately**: A mentee shouldn’t be afraid to explicitly dial down the frequency of meetings or stop them entirely.

+## Project & Performance Metrics

+### Project Metrics

+* Set up a regular cadence to interview people (every week [Reach] or every two weeks)
+* Come up with a SOP for research, contact, interview, analysis, document

+### Performance Metrics

+* **Experience Harvesting / Data Driven Planning**
+	* Figure out at least 1 critical skill for DS
+	* Have a better picture of how DS field is sub-divided into other fields
+	* Stack rank which sub-field you have the highest chance of impact and success

+* **Build my network**
+	* The network should be large and close enough that I can manage to invite a sizable chunk of time to a DS meetup

+* **Seek Mentors**
+	* Identify a narrow set of candidates as mentors
+	* Reach: Start a mentor-mentee relationship with one person